jgorset/django-respite/docs/source/overview.rst

 ordinary Django application; it, too, has models, views, templates and routes.
-It's pretty tricky to create a RESTful web application with Django by default, though, so Respite does some of these things a little differently than you might expect from a vanilla Django application.
+It's pretty tricky to create a RESTful web application with Django by default, though, so Respite does some of these things a little differently than you might expect from an ordinary Django application.

 Setup
 ^^^^^